Top 10 United Nations Logos – UN Logo Design Inspiration

 7: The International Labor Organization Logo

-The International Labor Organization (ILO) was founded in 1919, growing out of 19th-century labour and social justice movements that demanded improved living standards and rights for workers worldwide.
-In 1946, the ILO became a specialized agency of the United Nations.
+The International Labour Organization (ILO) was founded in 1919, emerging from 19th-century labour and social justice movements that demanded improved living standards and rights for workers worldwide.
+In 1946, the ILO became a specialised agency of the United Nations.
 With 45 member countries in 1919, ILO membership has grown to 121 nations.

 The ILO has three main objectives: